-The number of credits required for the thesis option are 33 semester hours including six hours for thesis.
+The number of credits required for the thesis option is 33 semester hours including six hours for thesis.
 Students who write a thesis must defend the thesis.
-Students who do not write a thesis must complete a capstone project and pass a comprehensive examination administered by the graduate committee.
+Students who do not write a thesis must complete a capstone project and pass a comprehensive examination administered by the Mathematics Graduate Committee.

-All students must pass a core program consisting of the following courses: MATH 530, 531, 533, 565, and 566.
+All students must pass a core program consisting of the following courses: MATH 500, 530, 531, 533, 565, and 566.

-In addition to the core, all students must pass a minimum of

-12 hours from the list of approved electives.
+In addition to the core, all students must pass a minimum of 9 credit hours from the list of approved electives.